pistacchio/StreamConnection/README.md

 # StreamCommunication

 StreamCommunication is a sample program meant to show how to make programs communicate via `stdin` and `stdout`.
+This is a very cheap and _unixy_ way of writing application plugins.

-I got inspired by this year's [aichallenge](http://aichallenge.org/), an online competition for programmers where contendent's provided _bots_ (programs) challenge each other in a virtual arena.
+I got inspired by this year's [aichallenge](http://aichallenge.org/), an online competition for programmers where contendents' provided _bots_ (programs) challenge each other in a virtual arena.

 I provide a host written in Java and some _bots_ written in various languages I use.